 Brand is the Customer’s Total Experience:

-- Touch Points – Opportunities to connect with customers and reinforce brand values
+- Touch Points – Opportunities to connect with customers and reinforce brand values, everything from websites to point of purchase display stands.

 - Every business – large and small – is a brand with touch points